idan-nave/OnBoardly/doc/OnBoarding Project SQL Setup.md

 - **Install MySQL** locally or use a shared cloud instance.
 - **Create the database** and **tables** (follow the SQL schema provided).
 - **Set up the JDBC connection** in the backend project to connect to the database.
-- Developers can work on **localhost** or a **shared database** depending on the team's preferences.
+- Developers can work on **localhost** or a **shared database** depending on the department's preferences.
-- Make sure to sync database changes (schema, data) across the team.
+- Make sure to sync database changes (schema, data) across the department.

-With this setup, each team member will be able to connect to the database and manage the application's data accordingly.
+With this setup, each department member will be able to connect to the database and manage the application's data accordingly.

 If you’ve forgotten the MySQL root password, there are ways to reset it, depending on your operating system.
 Here’s a comprehensive guide for each platform: